Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/index.md

 <!-- end -->

-#### Responsive design

-The layout primitives allow you to specify values for different screen sizes.
-For example, if you were using the `Columns` component, you may want to set a single column on `xs` and `sm` breakpoints and three columns at `md` and above.
-Check out the layout primitives for information on how responsive props apply to each component.

 ### Layout compositions

 Layout compositions are built with layout primitives.
 Use these components to build common layouts in the admin with the help of sensible defaults.